RAWWiberg/isoseq_explorations/README.md

 We performed a very similar rarefaction analysis as what is done in cDNA_Cupcake, but instead of measuring how many of the set discovered transcripts are present in each subsample, we measured the proportion (%) of complete BUSCO genes that are present in each subsample.

-Full details can be followed in the R script that you can find in the ´´´scripts´´´ folder of this repository.
+Full details can be followed in the R script that you can find in the ´scripts´ folder of this repository.

-Briefly, I use the clusters produced by the isoseq3 pipeline along with the ´´´*cluster_report.csv´´´ file which is produced bu the ´´´isoseq3 polish´´´ step
+Briefly, I use the clusters produced by the isoseq3 pipeline along with the ´*cluster_report.csv´ file which is produced bu the ´isoseq3 polish´ step

 ![fig1][fig1]